Open vents in crawl spaces trap moisture and harbor pests and mold. Permanent vent covers protect your crawl spaces and stop energy waste.

 - Pest Sightings

-Discovering evidence of pests in your home is unsettling and a sign that your vents are not only attracting pests but housing them.
+Discovering evidence of pests in your home is unsettling and a sign that your vents are attracting and housing pests.
 Finding droppings, signs of tunneling or nests, dead cockroaches and molted skins, and holes gnawed in walls or furniture are indicators that pests are nearby.

 Aside from confirmed sightings of rodents, you may also hear them scurrying through the vent spaces at night.
 Vent covers are great tools for deterring pests as they lock them out of the vents entirely.